Question: Can I drive a car in USA with valid Mexican driving license?

 Mexico is a member of the 1943 Convection and thus a driver's license from Mexico should be honored here in the USA as the agreement requires.

 In addition to having a valid foreign driver's license, visitors are advised to carry an International Driving Permit obtained in their home country, as authorized by the 1943/1949 or 1968 conventions, or attach an English translation to their national driving license.

 The International Driving Permit (IDP) is translated into the nine official languages of the United Nations, including English, and serves as a translation to be used in conjunction with the visitor's valid driver's license.
 It can be useful in emergencies, such as traffic violations or auto accidents, particularly when a foreign language is involved.

 Keep in mind that the IDP alone does not authorize you to drive in this United States; it is your valid foreign license that does this.
 For example, the state of California notes on their DMV site that they do not recognize an International Driving Permit (also called an International Driver License, International License, etc) as a valid driver license.
 California does recognize a valid driver's license that is issued by a foreign jurisdiction (county, state, territory) of which the license holder is a resident (per CA Vehicle Code 12502).

-So if you are a tourist coming to the US than your valid Mexican driver's license should be accepted.
+So if you are a tourist coming to the US then your valid Mexican driver's license should be accepted.
 If you want to know about state specific laws and how long they will allow you to stay before considering you a resident and not a visitor and thus need to obtain a State license, contact the Department of Vehicles of that state.